-1. Know what's a safe temperature for a baby – and have a room thermometer handy
+1. Know what's a safe temperature your baby's room

-Use light bedding or a lightweight, well-fitting baby sleep bag for your little one.
-This should be comfortable and safe for sleeping babies.
+Use light bedding or a lightweight, well-fitting baby sleep bag for your little one and add layers as needed (see below).

 If you want to make sure you haven't got them in too many layers, the back of the neck, or tummy, give clearer indicators of whether your little one's overheating than their hands or feet do.

-In addition, Kate tells us: “If your baby is too hot their skin will feel slightly clammy and sweaty, and you will need to remove some layers."
+"If your baby is too hot," says Kate, "their skin will feel slightly clammy and sweaty, and you will need to remove some layers."

 5. Don't have the heating on high all night

-You might still have the pipes on in the evening when your little one’s in their cot – so never place your crib next to a radiator as this could lead to overheating or possible burns if your baby reaches out of the cot and touches their hand on the heat.
+Never place your crib or cot next to a radiator as this could lead to overheating or possible burns if your baby reaches out of their cot and touches the hot radiator surface.